openaustralia/infrastructure/README.md

-# Ansible configuration management for all of OpenAustralia Foundations servers
+# Ansible configuration management for all of OpenAustralia Foundation's servers

 ** THIS IS A WORK IN PROGRESS **